-Sector-specific scrutiny relates to (i) manufacturing, research, development, innovation or ensuring the lifecycle of arms and military equipment; (ii) critical infrastructure; (iii) critical cyber-security infrastructure, and (iv) dual-use items (items, including software and technology, which can be used for both civil and military purposes).
+Sector-specific scrutiny relates to (i) manufacturing, research, development, innovation or ensuring the life cycle of arms and military equipment; (ii) critical infrastructure; (iii) critical cybersecurity infrastructure, and (iv) dual-use items (including software and technology, which can be used for both civil and military purposes).

 In general, the Ministry has 90 days to issue its approval.
 This time period may be extended by up to 30 days in particularly complex cases.
-Any foreign investor may request consultation with the Ministry.
+Any foreign investor may request consultation with the Ministry before completing the transaction.
 Such consultation would be advisable especially in cases when it is not certain whether the Czech FI Act will be applicable.